jaak-peterson/autoware_mini_practice/practice_5/README.md

    - parameters are [`cluster_epsilon` and `cluster_min_size`](config/detection.yaml#L23-L24)
    - read in these private parameters (they are under the node name in yaml file, so `~` should be used inside the node in `get_param` to get these parameter values - [ROS name resolution](http://wiki.ros.org/Names#Resolving)
    - **do not add the default value** then it will throw an error if it can't get the parameter value, and the node will exit, making it easier to spot the problem
-2. Import the clustering library and create the `self.clusterer` object using dbscan algorithm in the class init and use the parameters
+2. Import the clustering library and create the `self.clusterer` object using the dbscan algorithm in the class init and use the parameters
-3. Do the clustering, by using the `fit_predict()` method of DBSCAN.
+3. Do the clustering by using the `fit_predict()` method of DBSCAN.
    - It will return the label for the points (each cluster has its own label)
    - add printing out the shape for the labels
-4. Lets also add an assert here thet check if there are exactly the same number of points and labels.
+4. Let's also add an assert here that checks if there is the same number of points and labels.
 If not AssertionError with the message should be raised.

 ##### Validation
 * run `roslaunch practice_5 practice_5.launch use_detection:=true`